tyrcho/fp-scala/forcomp/README.md

 In our case the collection will be a `Word` (i.e. a `String`) and its elements are characters, so the `groupBy` method takes a function mapping characters into a desired key type.

 In the first part of this exercise, we will implement the method `wordOccurrences` which, given a word produces its occurrence list.
-In one of the previous exercises we produced the occurrence list by recursively traversing a list of characters.
-This time we will use the `groupBy` method from the Collections API (hint: you may additionally use other methods, such as `map` and `toList`).
+We could produce the occurrence list by recursively traversing a list of characters.
+This time we will use the `groupBy` method from the Collections API (hint: you may additionally use other methods, such as `map`, `toList`, `sorted`).

     def wordOccurrences(w: Word): Occurrences